juliogomez/netdevops/pyATS.md

 ╘══════════════════════════╧══════════╧════════════════════════════╧═══════════╛
 ```

-You can also see its included nodes.
+You can also see the status of its included nodes.

 ```
 $ virl nodes